microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

 4.  **Publish your application**

-5.  **Save your published endpoint URL** to be used when creating your bot using the bot framework
+5.  **Save your published endpoint URL** which would be used when creating your bot on bot framework

     ![](images/5.PNG)